5-300 Use of Force

 ii.
 Personnel should constantly reassess the need for further activations after each CEW cycle and should consider that exposure to multiple applications of the CEW for longer than 15 seconds may increase the risk of serious injury or death.

 iii.
-Note: Officers should be aware that a lack of change in a subject’s behavior often indicates that the electrical circuit has not been completed or is intermittent.
-When this is the case officers should immediately reload and fire another cartridge rather than administering continued ineffective cycles.
+Officers should be aware that a lack of change in a subject’s behavior often indicates that the electrical circuit has not been completed or is intermittent.
+If there is a need for another cycle based on the standards above, officers should immediately fire another cartridge or transition to other control options rather than administering continued ineffective cycles.

 b.
 One officer at a time